 There are as many ways to make a great roast or loaf of bread as there are cooks and bakers.
 That said, I humbly offer a few of mine.

-2. Wet and slow are factors that help build flavor and flexibility in hearth breads
+2. High water content, slow rises, and temperature control during the rises are factors that help build flavor and flexibility in hearth breads.

 Yes, you can make a glorious loaf of hearth bread in your home oven.
 My classes demonstrate how to get those crisp crusts and tender, flavorful crumbs (inner texture).

 While I have made slight adjustments to the bread recipes (formulas) I use, out of respect for the copyright of these authors, I’ll refer you to their books.

 This list will grow over time, and as I alter the recipes more and more, I will eventually post my versions for your use.
 Thanks.
 And let me know how you do!

 – Whole-wheat bread with a multigrain soaker.
 This bread uses whole wheat, white bread flour, a preferment (natural yeast starter), and a multigrain/seed mixture that you soak in hot water for at least four hours.
 Source: Bread: A Baker’s Book of Techniques and Recipes, Jeffrey Hamelman, page 126.

 – Basic Mild Sourdough (Levain).
 This loaf is dark brown and crusty on the outside, and boasts large, glossy holes within.
 Your family will love it.
 I use this basic dough to make a variety of loaves: Kalamata olive, toasted sesame, polenta, or multigrain.
 Source: Tartine Bread, Chad Robertson, page 47.